singhanju12340/MyTeacher/content/aTechBlog/aTechBlog/LLD/Topics/Design Cache.md

 save in O(1)

-**What data structure and algo we can use** doubly linked list + Hashmap and use evicition policy as LRU
+**What data structure and algo we can use** doubly linked list + Hashmap and use evicition policy as LRU. that is also an  Linked Hash Map
 ![[cache-dig|4000]]
 > call for get(3)
 	    then tail will contain 3, as tail is keeping the least recently used